opslevel-farjaad-test/fake-repo-link-rewriting/path/to/readme.md

 # INCLUDED Markdown

 ## FULL PROTOCOL
+* _From main branch - THESE DO NOT WORK IN GITHUB_

 * content_line: \!\[in repo with protocol with filename]\(https://github.com/johntrandall/fake-repo-link-rewriting/in_repo_with_protocol_with_filename.jpg) included in fetch,
     * ![in repo with protocol with filename](https://github.com/johntrandall/fake-repo-link-rewriting/in_repo_with_protocol_with_filename.jpg) included in fetch,